cagla-su/Arch-Linux-Post-Installation-Guide/Distro-Specific/Arch-Linux.md

 ```
 sudo pacman -S gamemode lib32-gamemode steam lutris discord && flatpak install flathub com.heroicgameslauncher.hgl com.vysp3r.ProtonPlus
 ```
-Additionally, I follow [this guide](https://github.com/lutris/docs/blob/master/InstallingDrivers.md#arch--manjaro--other-arch-linux-derivatives) for **Vulkan drivers**.
-If you would like to **learn more about Linux gaming**, I suggest that you check [my Linux gaming guide](https://github.com/cagla-su/Linux-Gaming-Guide).
 # Conclusion
 This guide was about Arch Linux post-installation!
 I hope the guide has been useful.
 Thank you for reading! <img width="16" height="25" alt="image" src="https://github.com/user-attachments/assets/60e83c84-d8f8-4035-8052-08aabe1d83a1" />